MageMCU/MCU_Algorithms/README.md

 <p>The MageMCU GitHub account is a living workspace used by the AUTHOR for the AUTHOR and if by consequence the AI_ES_S is used by a Licensee then the Licensee is solely responsible.</p>

-<p>**Parents and Teachers:** This Github Account is restricted to minors.
+<p><strong>Parents and Teachers:</strong> This Github Account is restricted to minors.
 When working with electricity of any kind, they should be directed and instructed by a responsible mentor.
-A USER (Licensee) must be at least 13 years of age when using GitHub. **All minors (children younger than 18 years of age), please consult your parent, your gaurdian, your mentor or your teacher before experimenting with any of these electronic circuits.
-Electricity Kills.**</p>
+A USER (Licensee) must be at least 13 years of age when using GitHub. <strong>All minors (children younger than 18 years of age), please consult your parent, your gaurdian, your mentor or your teacher before experimenting with any of these electronic circuits.
+Electricity Kills.</strong></p>